searx/searx/docs/user/search_syntax.rst

 Prefix: ``?``
   to add engines and categories to the currently selected categories

-Abbrevations of the engines and languages are also accepted.
+Abbreviations of the engines and languages are also accepted.
 Engine/category modifiers are chainable and inclusive (e.g. with :search:`!it !ddg !wp qwer
 <?q=%21it%20%21ddg%20%21wp%20qwer>` search in IT category **and** duckduckgo
 **and** wikipedia for ``qwer``).